tylim88/Firelord/README.md

 # Notice

-Because of the official admin SDK is lagging behind the official web SDK, Firelord admin will not sync with Firelord web and will fix bugs only until the official admin SDK catch up.
+Because the official admin SDK is lagging behind the official web SDK, Firelord admin will not sync with Firelord web and will fix bugs only until the official admin SDK catch up.

 Which mean composite query (`or()` `and()`) is not available.